srniloy/SymToDoc/README.md

 - **🌍 Healthcare Accessibility**
   Especially helpful in regions with limited access to immediate medical advice, enabling quicker awareness and proactive decisions.

 ---

-Make smarter health decisions with **SymToDoc** — Your symptoms, decoded.

----